 Instead of traditional decorations, leafless faux birch trees will be lit in magenta tones.
 So tasteful, multicultural and lawsuit-free.
 Diversity at work!

 Above the trees will be a spiraling flock of migrating birds cut out of foam.
 Every once in a while, non-toxic snow will fall over the forest to the sound of wind chimes, joining the hubbub of Sea-Tac's busy holiday travel season from the forest's location at the south end of the main terminal, in the international arrivals hall.

 The change from traditional to multicultural results from a disagreement last year where a local rabbi asked that a menorah be added to Christmas decorations.
 That request seems reasonable enough, since many communities accommodate both, but the Seattle bureaucrats decided to bail on American religious values entirely.

-Seattle airport honchos may have noticed Muslims who reside in Memphis, Tennessee, celebrating Ramadan recently by performing the large knife dance
+Seattle airport honchos may have noticed Muslims who reside in Memphis, Tennessee, celebrating Ramadan recently by performing the large knife dance.